-- Remember to bring sunscreen to protect your skin and lots of water to stay hydrated.
+- Remember to bring sunscreen to protect your skin and drinking water to stay hydrated.

-- If planning on fishing, make sure you have an active Florida Freshwater Fishing License.
+- If fishing, you need an active Florida Freshwater Fishing License.

-- A mask, snorkel, and water shoes are highly recommended.
+- A mask, snorkel, and water shoes are recommended.

 - Bring a waterproof carrying case for phones and other valuables.

-- While not common, it is possible to see alligators and snakes in the water at these springs.
+- While not common, it is possible to see alligators and snakes at these springs in Florida.
 If you spot an alligator, alert a staff member, so they can take the appropriate actions.